Implement a result list

 • clickUri: The hyperlinkable item URI.
 Use this to define the target when rendering a link to the corresponding item (for example, as the value of the href attribute in an HTML anchor element).

 The raw property of a query result item contains key-value pairs, each corresponding to the name of a field along with its value for that specific item.
-The following fields are particularly important, and they should be included (if available) as customData when logging usage analytics Click events for that item (see Opening Query Results):
+The following fields are particularly important, and they should be included as customData (if available) when logging UA click events for that item:

 • author: The author of the item.